Leftover sweet potatoes and ripe bananas come together to create these perfectly-textured and tasty, grain-free, muffins.

 - Next add the whole eggs, maple syrup and vanilla; stir until smooth.

-- Lastly mix in the coconut flour, protein powder, ground cinnamon, baking soda, sea salt and walnuts.
+- Lastly mix in the coconut flour, almond flour (or protein powder), ground cinnamon, baking soda, sea salt and walnuts.

-- Divide the batter evenly, filling each muffin well.
-Optional – top each muffin with a banana slice, chopped walnuts, sprinkle of coconut sugar and dash of cinnamon.
+- Divide the batter evenly, filling each of the 12 muffin wells about half full.
+Optional – top each muffin with a banana slice, chopped walnuts, chocolate chips, dash of cinnamon, etc.

 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on The Real Food Dietitians.
 Thank you!